Karelian Research Centre of RAS: Karelian-Finnish (Karelian) Branch of the Academy of Sciences of the USSR

-Karelian Branch of the USSR AS
+Karelian Branch of the Academy of Sciences of the USSR

-In 1956, as the republic changed status from union to autonomous the Karelian-Finnish Branch of the USSR AS was renamed as the Karelian Branch of the USSR AS.
+In 1956, as the republic changed status from union to autonomous the Karelian-Finnish Branch of the Academy of Sciences of the USSR was renamed as the Karelian Branch of the Academy of Sciences of the USSR.
 The next president after I. I. Sykiäinen was V. S. Slodkevich (1957—1960), then the position was shortly held by V. P. Dadykin (1960—1962), who was succeeded by V. I. Yermakov (1962—1964, 1967).

 In 1957 there appeared the Forest Research Institute and the White Sea Biological Research Station under the Institute of Biology, and in 1961 the Institute of Geology with Museum of Precambrian Geology.

-On the 21st of November 1963, the USSR AS Presidium passed the ordinance “On the actions in connection with the termination of the operation of the Bashkir, Karelian and Kazan branches of the USSR AS”.
-Pursuant to this ordinance the Karelian Branch of the USSR AS stopped operating on 01.01.1964.
+On the 21st of November 1963, the Presidium of the Academy of Sciences of the USSR passed the ordinance "On the actions in connection with the termination of the operation of the Bashkir, Karelian and Kazan branches of the Academy of Sciences of the USSR".
+Pursuant to this ordinance the Karelian Branch of the Academy of Sciences of the USSR stopped operating on 01.01.1964.
 The only unit retained with the Academy of Sciences was the HLL Institute with the scientific library, archives and cartography office now subordinated to it.
 The Institute of Biology became an entity with own budget directly subordinated to the Petrozavodsk State University.
 The Forest Research Institute is renamed as the Karelian Forest Institute and transferred to the authority of the State Committee on Forest, Pulp-and-paper, Woodworking Industry and Forestry subordinated to the USSR Gosplan, and the Institute of Geology becomes subordinated to the USSR Ministry of Geology.
-On 18.02.1967 the USSR Council of Ministers adopted the Resolution “On reinstitution of the Karelian Branch of the USSR AS”.
-The Karelian Branch of the USSR AS was reassembled to comprise the Institutes of Geology, Forest Research, Biology, HLL, Departments of Hydrology and Water Economy, Economics.
-Having resumed its activities the Karelian Branch of the USSR AS was developing successfully relying on previous experience.
+On 18.02.1967 the USSR Council of Ministers adopted the Resolution "On reinstitution of the Karelian Branch of the Academy of Sciences of the USSR".
+The Karelian Branch of the Academy of Sciences of the USSR was reassembled to comprise the Institutes of Geology, Forest Research, Biology, HLL, Departments of Hydrology and Water Economy, Economics.
+Having resumed its activities the Karelian Branch of the Academy of Sciences of the USSR was developing successfully relying on previous experience.
 The first president after the reinstitution was N. I. Pjavchenko (1968—1976).
 Leadership after N. I. Pjavchenko was ceded to scientists working at the Karelian Branch: first V. A. Sokolov (1976—1986) and then I. M. Nesterenko (1987—1991).